Teni banks on her Talent and Likeability on debut project 'Billionaire'

 Ever since that break-out, Teni has embraced the politics of her presence in the music industry.
 How she does this?
 By being ignorant to the politics – she knows of course, that a female artiste has to sell a sexual appeal, and be fashioned for the male gaze.
 She instead, refers to this politics, her life, one she doesn’t have to prove its validity to anyone.
 A real life example of being comfortable in one's skin, Teni has charmed the nation into loving her, by virtue of her realness.

 She is famously a clown: her social media videos are proof of this.
 Further proof: to announce the release of what would be her debut project, she shared a clip of her acting pregnant, seemingly screaming for help and, when her helpers arrive, she asks them, "What is dropping?" and they all scream "Billionaire!"
 As if we hadn't gotten enough of a jaw-breaking rib-shifting comic impression, Teni asks that Wizkid, her boyfriend, be called.
 And sure enough, someone in the video says: "Call Wizkid!"
 All these and more, presents the vibrancy of the Teni brand – even, it could be considered more than a brand: to many who have encountered her 'vibe' personally, she is as real as they come.
-And this has endeared many to the act who, most fortunately, has incredible music going for her.
+And this has endeared many to the act who, most, fortunately, has incredible music going for her.

 "Billionaire" was 'the' single.
-Produced by the extraordinary Pheelz, it is a mid-tempo vibe which steals back her place into hearts that, by some rare chance, was unstolen by "Power Rangers".
+Produced by the extraordinary Pheelz, it is a mid-tempo vibe that steals back her place into hearts that, by some rare chance, was unstolen by "Power Rangers".
 With the release of the song, which would later become this project's title, she forced her name back into many important discussions, and it seemed that, no matter what, we cannot do without a Teni.

 Almost a minute into the opener, "Nowo", Teni eases into a celebratory Fuji beat that samples her own Askamanya.
-The production overall, continues this pattern and the sunniness compliments her vocals perfectly.
+The production overall continues this pattern and the sunniness compliments her vocals perfectly.
 For the occasion, she extrapolates a King Sunny Ade, and what wonderful music!

 The opener track sets the pace for the rest of the six-track EP, expectedly.
 Where she was subversively showy of her elements there, "Complain" has no such humility.
 Over a bouncy beat, she sings: "If I no make money, wetin I gain?/ Pull up in a blue range" This song of affluence plays into the grander narrative of being rich – Teni is, right now, undoubtedly rich.
 "Super Woman" however downplays this, all in the name of love.
 Here, she sings as she always does – passionately, but the theme is rather tired, and the song a forgettable moment.